-Disruption is an interesting topic for the same reason that cowboys, gangsters, and villains are interesting.
-It’s unpredictable.
-Problematic.
-Against the grain.
+Disruption is an interesting topic for the same reason that cowboys, gangsters, and villains are interesting: It’s unpredictable, challenges the status quo, can be problematic and almost always, by definition, goes against the grain.

 “Companies pursue these “sustaining innovations” at the higher tiers of their markets because this is what has historically helped them succeed: by charging the highest prices to their most demanding and sophisticated customers at the top of the market, companies will achieve the greatest profitability.
 However, by doing so, companies unwittingly open the door to “disruptive innovations” at the bottom of the market.
 An innovation that is disruptive allows a whole new population of consumers at the bottom of a market access to a product or service that was historically only accessible to consumers with a lot of money or a lot of skill.”